Steven Beale: 2016–2017

-In May 2016, Steven returns with Lauren and Louie after they learn that Jane is in the hospital after being attacked by Bobby Beale (Eliot Carrington), who also confessed to killing Lucy.
+In May 2016, Steven returns with Lauren and her son with Peter, Louie, after they learn that Jane is in hospital after being attacked by Ian's youngest son, Bobby (Eliot Carrington), who also confessed to killing Lucy in 2014.
 Ian initially rejects Steven, but Steven says he is back to help and repair any damage he caused in the past.
 Ian accepts Steven's offer to drive him to the hospital.
 Steven and Lauren do not tell anyone that they are together, but when Ian finds out, he throws them out.
 Ian eventually accepts Steven back into the family, but Jane is wary of him.
 Steven helps Ian at his restaurant and impresses him with his sales skills.
 Sadly, Jane soon finds an unfinished credit card application in Lucy's name and accuses Steven.
 Steven admits being responsible because he realised Ian is struggling financially.
 Ian promotes Steven to restaurant manager.
 When the restaurant is burgled, it is revealed that Steven arranged it and sold the kitchen equipment to pay debts.
 Stacey's half-brother, Kyle Slater (Riley Carter Millington), an employee at the restaurant, realises Steven arranged the burglary, so Steven sends him on a training course, and he admits to Lauren what he did.
 Later, Kyle asks Steven for a pay raise, saying he has kept quiet about the burglary, but Steven refuses.

 Steven worries when Jane asks to look at the restaurant's accounts, as he has stolen money.
 He makes excuses not to let her use the restaurant's laptop and tells Lauren he will fake some invoices.
 Steven is overjoyed when Louie says his first word, "mama," and gets him to say "dada," filming it to show Lauren.
 However, she sends the video to Peter, upsetting Steven as he tells Lauren that he sees himself as Louie's father, but Lauren says Peter will always be Louie's father.
 Steven also worries that Lauren never says she loves him when he says it to her.
 When Jane looks at the restaurant's accounts and realises payments are being made to a fake company, she knows it can only be Ian or Steven but worries about confronting the wrong person.
 She soon discovers that Steven set up the fake company and confronts him; he explains he borrowed the money to help Peter, who was drinking heavily and getting into fights and Lauren does not know the whole truth, so Jane tells him to be honest with her.
 She is angry that Steven was not honest and considers visiting Peter; Steven says he wanted to protect her and Louie, and going to New Zealand out of guilt or pity will be a mistake.